flippingbits/titan/README.md

     thread = Titan::Thread.find("my_new_thread")
     thread.alive? # returns true or false

+The thread's memory and CPU usage is available by

+    thread.used_memory

+and

+    thread.used_cpu

 You can print the status of all threads managed by Titan on the command line:

     titan status